No, it doesn't. You should never use it.

 You should avoid Silent Grouping as much as possible.

-If it was enough to convince you, please check out other notes about estimation.
+If it was enough to convince you, please check out other notes about estimation and subscribe to new posts.
 If you want some argument, keep reading :-)

 Which metrics do you optimize?